Derivation of the viscoelastic stress in Stokes flows induced by non-spherical Brownian rigid particles through homogenization: Main Results

-To make these formal definition of $u_n$ rigorous, we need to make sense of the stochastic integrals in \eqref{def:U_n} and \eqref{def:U_n.T_D}.
-In Appendix \ref{appendix_stochastics}, we collect some statements about the definition and properties of such stochastic integrals with values in separable Hilbert spaces.
+where $\xi_i$ are the solutions to \eqref{eq:Particles.T_D}. \end{defi} We make precise the definition of the integrals in \eqref{def:U_n} and \eqref{def:U_n.T_D} in Appendix \ref{appendix_stochastics}, where we collect some statements about the definition and properties of such stochastic integrals with values in separable Hilbert spaces.
 Essentially, all standard results immediately carry over due to It\^o isometry.
 Therefore, $U_n$, and thereby $u_n$, is well-defined provided we show that $L_n$ is continuously differentiable with respect to the orientations $\xi_i$.

 We will show the following global well-posedness result of the microscopic dynamics.

 \begin{thm} Let \eqref{ass:phi.log.n}--\eqref{ass:well.separated} be satisfied.
 Then, for all $n \in \N$, there exists a unique solution $(\xi_1,\dots,\xi_n)$ to \eqref{eq:Particles.T_D} and \eqref{eq:Particles.T_u}, respectively.